Raezil/Thunder/quickstart.md

 }
 ```

 This command generates the Go implementation automatically, add logic to yours backend/example_server.go.
-You only need to add your service entry to `routes/route.go`:
+You only need to add your service entry to `routes/route.go` before you generate:

 ```go
 package routes